-Make sure to try one of their cocktails made with Quetzalteca Especial locally referred to as “Indita”.
-This hard liquor, similar in taste to grappa, has for a long time been the inexpensive drink of choice in small town cantinas and ferias.
-In the last decade or so Quetzalteca has changed their marketing approach and Quetzalteca Especial is now offered in restaurants and bars along with new flavor infused versions; my two favorite ones being tamarind Quetzalteca and hibiscus Quetzalteca.
+Make sure to try one of their cocktails made with Quetzalteca Especial, locally referred to as “Indita.”
+This hard liquor (similar in taste to grappa) has long been the inexpensive drink of choice in small-town cantinas and ferias.

 La Cocina De La Señora Pu